• Skip to content

 • screw and unscrew jars and lids at 2½-3 years.

 Your child will probably want to test physical limits, climbing as high and running as far as possible – small bumps and falls are common.
-This is a normal part of how children learn and develop.
+This is a natural part of how children learn and develop.

 Movement and play ideas for toddlers